alejo742/geofencing/README.md

 ### 2. Managing Structure Hierarchy

-The app now supports parent-child relationships between structures:
+The app supports parent-child relationships between structures:

 #### Creating Hierarchical Structures
 - When creating a new structure, you can select an existing structure as its parent